 One of the most common forms of pollution control in the United States is wastewater treatment.
 The basic function of wastewater treatment is to speed up the natural processes by which water is purified.

-Every community needs to treat its wastewater because of the serious health problems it can cause.
+Every community needs to treat its wastewater because of the serious health problems untreated or inadequately treated wastewater can cause.
 Although this may seem obvious, untreated wastewater is still the root cause of much environmental damage and human illness, misery, and death around the world.

 Sometimes it is useful to reexamine basic ideas like why wastewater treatment is important, especially today when so many communities need to save money and reprioritize their needs and funding for public projects.